 Legal Spend Analytics

 Artificial intelligence is clearly a technology of the future destined to touch almost every corner of business processes.
-Its impact can already be felt through robots like Sophia or the expert systems driving the business processes of law firms and legal departments.
+Robots like Sophia or the expert systems driving the business processes of law firms and legal departments are already feeling its impact.
 However, at present, nobody can predict with certainty where exactly we are heading with AI.